 This project is an individual 'live-case study'.
 Students meet up with their client and academic supervisor regularly.
-Additionally, students present their work in plenary peer-feedback sessions.
+Additionally, students discuss and present their work in plenary tutorials at UCM.

 The assessment in this course includes writing a case-analysis and project proposal; writing a research update report and giving presentations.
 At the end of the semester, students hand in a specific 'work product'.
 The nature of this work product depends on the case and the client.
 Students and supervisors specify the scope, expected outcome and assessment criteria at the start of the project in a 'project contract'.